-After a brief tour of the house and property, you are welcome to make yourself at home – even forging in the kitchen fridge for a midnight snack if the urge hits.
+After a brief tour of the house and property, you are welcome to make yourself at home – even foraging in the kitchen fridge for a midnight snack if the urge hits.

 The bar is open anytime.
 Guests use the honor system to record what they’ve consumed.

-Meals are included, with breakfast being a drop in event, lunch, a picnic you pick up at your leisure and dinner a more formal affair where jackets are required and guests seated at the bell.
+Meals are included, with breakfast being a drop in event; lunch, a picnic you pick up at your leisure; and dinner, a more formal affair where jackets are required and guests are seated at the bell.

 If you didn’t bring a jacket, the hotel will provide you with one.
 Don’t let the jacket requirement deter you, it’s not as formal as it might sound.

 The Greyfield Inn is the only Cumberland Island hotel.
-The house, and contents, are rich in family history.
-Along the wall in the sitting room are height markers for Carnegie decedents that date back to the 20’s, maybe earlier.
+The house and its contents are rich in family history.
+Along the wall in the sitting room are height markers for Carnegie decedents that date back to the 1920’s, maybe earlier.

 Silver serving bowls are prizes from sailing contests and the like.
 The vases that hold fresh flowers from the garden could be original to the house, which was built in 1900.